Diagnosis of Autoimmune Hepatitis

 How do doctors diagnose autoimmune hepatitis?

-Doctors diagnose autoimmune hepatitis based on your medical history, a physical exam, and tests.
+Doctors diagnose autoimmune hepatitis based on a combination of information from your medical history, a physical exam, and tests.

-During a physical exam, your doctor will check for signs of liver damage such as
+During a physical exam, the doctor will check for signs of liver damage, such as

 - yellowish color of the whites of the eyes